 WIDTH, HEIGHT

-The dimensions of processed frames, in numbers of pixels.
+The dimensions of processed frames in numbers of pixels.

 The following variables (macros) can be used in the PROC phase.

-TOTAL_TRACKS, HAS_ALPHA, WIDTH, HEIGHT can be used as well.
+In addition to the next variables, TOTAL_TRACKS, HAS_ALPHA, WIDTH, HEIGHT can be used as well.

 R(i), G(i), B(i) Y(i), U(i), V(i) H(i), S(i), V(i) A(i) |